LeeHounshell/BatBot/README.md

 The following screens show what might happen if you ask 'what are you looking at?'

-Initially the 'identify' server is not running, and must be started.
-Note the 'identify' server does not start until the first image identification request.
-Then the 'identify' server will startup with a specified AI 'algorithm' (model).
-The model can be changed using voice commands.
+BatBot's Jetson Nano runs a separate 'identity' server that determines image content on request.
+Initially the 'identify' server is not running, but it will start after the first image identification request.
+The 'identify' server starts with a specified AI 'algorithm' (model).
+The chosen AI model is changed using voice commands like 'next/previous algorithm' and 'kill server' when the 'identity' server is already running but you want to change the ImageAI model used..

 ![screen](../master/screens/BatBot_identify.jpg)
 ![screen](../master/screens/BatBot_start_server.jpg)

 ..1 minute later..
-Now that the server is running, we can ask 'what are you looking at?' again.
+Now that the 'identify' server is running, we can ask 'what are you looking at?' again.
 A photo is taken and analyzed.
 The app shows photo analysis text right away, but asks if you want to download the image.
 If 'View' is selected, the image will download via Bluetooth, and then display in a popup alongside the analysis result.
 You can save images to the phone's Gallery.

 ![screen](../master/screens/BatBot_identify_results.jpg)
 ![screen](../master/screens/BatBot_transfer_image.jpg)